Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the profinite case

 \section{Structure and regularity: the profinite case}

-Let $G$ be a saturated $\cL$-structure expanding a group, as in Section \ref{sec:pre}.
-In this section, we prove a structure and regularity theorem for $\theta^r$-definable sets in $G$, in the case that $\theta(x;\ybar)$ is NIP, $G$ is pseudofinite, and $G/G^{00}_{\theta^r}$ is profinite (see Theorem \ref{thm:UPprof}).
-As an application, we obtain a structure and regularity theorem for NIP sets in finite groups of uniformly bounded exponent (see Theorem \ref{thm:regexp}).
+In this section, we prove a structure and regularity theorem for $\theta^r$-definable sets in a sufficiently saturated pseudofinite group $G$, where $\theta(x;\ybar)$ is an invariant NIP formula and $G/G^{00}_{\theta^r}$ is profinite (Theorem \ref{thm:UPprof} below).
+As an application, we obtain a structure and regularity theorem for NIP sets in finite groups of uniformly bounded exponent.
+We also view Theorem \ref{thm:UPprof} as a warm-up to the general case.
+Indeed, this theorem follows almost immediately from Lemma \ref{lem:oneY} and the fact that profinite quotients correspond to type-definable subgroups that are intersections of definable subgroups (via Lemma \ref{lem:Lie}$(c)$).